fcoury/oxide/README.md

 OxideDB is a translation layer that works as a MongoDB database server while using PostgreSQL's JSON capabilities as the underlying data store.

-This project might be something that you might be interested on if:
+This project might be something that you could be interested on if:

 - You spend too much time managing; or too much money paying for a MongoDB instance, while only using it as a simple document store, without any sharding features